 Follow these simple steps to avoid hang-ups in your next drilling project.

+- First, create an indent where you want to drill a hole.
 When drilling metal or using a twist drill on wood, you’ll need to establish a precise center point for the hole to be drilled.
 A punch, or a nail in the case of wood or sheet metal, can be used to make a tiny hollow to start the hole.
 A pilot hole drilled with a smaller drill may be necessary if you’re drilling a large hole in metal or hardwood.

-• Place the drill bit on the center point indentation.
+- Start slow.
+Place the drill bit on the center point indentation.
 Begin drilling at a slow speed to be sure the bit doesn’t wander away from the center point.

-- Monitor the progress of the drill as it proceeds through the workpiece.
+- Monitor the progress of the drill as it bores.
 If the drill appears to lug or jams, withdraw it partway, allowing the bit to clear the debris from the hole.

-• As the bit approaches the far side, drill more slowly.
+- As the bit approaches the far side, drill more slowly.
 When a drill bit breaks through the far side rapidly—or if you are applying considerable weight to the drill—the edges of the exit hole will probably be ragged, leaving burrs if the material is metal or tearing out large chips from the wood.
 Sometimes, too, a workpiece that isn’t properly fixed in place will spin on the drill as it passes through the far side.

 - Stop short for a cleaner cut.
 If you’re drilling a hole all the way through a board to the other side, doing so in one single step will leave the back of the board (where the drill bit exits) looking rather jagged.
 Instead, continue drilling only until the very tip of the drill bit—not the full width—cuts through the back.
 Then, turn your work over to the back, set the drill bit in the pierced hole, and finish drilling from this side.
 You’ll end up with a smooth cut on both sides.
 Finish off the hole gently and sand for safe, smooth work.